Charles Berling

 Charles Berling (born 30 April 1958) is a French actor, director and screenwriter.

 Life and career

 Charles Berling, son of a navy doctor, is also the nephew of the literary critic Raymond Picard.
 His mother, Nadia, "only daughter of (French) settlers in Morocco" was born in Meknes (Morocco); she died in 2004.

 When he was two years old he left Paris for Brest, then Toulon, then, at seven, Tahiti.

 He studied acting at the Belgian school INSAS, in Brussels.
 He is the father of the actor Émile Berling.

+In October 2025, he joined the cast of Nicole Garcia's upcoming film Milo.